 - The hotel is in a quiet location.

-- It’s in Banff, close to most major attractions.
+- It’s in Banff, close to most major attractions and restaurants.

 - The hotel’s décor is magnificent.

 Here are the misses for the Banff hotel:

 - It’s a 20-minute walk to town.